WenjieDu/SAITS/README.md

 ## ❖ Citing SAITS
-If you find SAITS is helpful to your research, please cite our paper as below, ⭐️star this repository, and recommend it to others who you think may need it. 🤗 Thank you!
+If you find SAITS is helpful to your work, please cite our paper as below, ⭐️star this repository, and recommend it to others who you think may need it. 🤗 Thank you!

 ```bibtex